 One common example of overharvesting is overfishing.
 This is a term used to refer to the ocean exploitation of fish.

-We cannot see under the surface of the ocean with the naked eye, so it can be difficult for us to figure out exactly how many fish are left.
-Unfortunately, if we remove too many fish from the lakes and oceans, there are not enough fish left to reproduce.
+The naked eye cannot see under the surface of the ocean, so it can be difficult to figure out exactly how many fish are left.
+Unfortunately, if we remove too many fish from the lakes and oceans, there will not be enough fish left to reproduce.Â

 There are plenty of examples of fish whose levels have dropped to the point where they are no longer sustainable.
-Furthermore, there are countless human populations that rely on fish for food, but if we consume too many of them, they may disappear altogether.
+Furthermore, countless humans rely on fish for food, but if we consume too many, they may disappear altogether.Â

-Overharvesting of Our Own Food Resources
+Overharvesting of Our Food Resources

 - Overharvesting